KnutSander/DoorSine/docs/Christmas_Deliverables.md

 - All features working to some degree

 ## Database
-- Have the app pull info from a database
+- Have the app pull info from a database x

 ## Connectivity
-- Make phone and tablet app linkable
+- Make phone and tablet app linkable x